 We engage the local community in the design of our developments and continue to use our toolkit, Creating Successful Places, on new developments as a framework for applying the ideas that can lead to future residents experiencing a great quality of life.
 As customers move in, we build relationships to understand what initiatives and activities we can help facilitate to deliver thriving communities.
 A key mechanism for this is the production of community plans, which we have on a variety of developments to explore structured ways to build community, foster community governance and encourage placekeeping.

 To help homeowners live sustainably we incorporate a range of features into developments, from water efficient and energy efficient fittings and fixtures, to recycling facilities, cycle storage and electric car charging points.
-See our Sustainability Living Tool to find out more about the measures we have taken to encourage sustainable lifestyles.
 We also include information in all Living Guides that enables occupants to understand and operate their home efficiently and make the best use of local facilities.

 Net biodiversity gain